laoganya/laoganya/README.md

      - dis2

 ## Code section
-If you want to represent code in Markdown, you can use single quatation mark to include it, like 'Function'.
+If you want to represent code in Markdown, you can use back quote mark to include it, like `type`.